 Here’s the short version of this post

-Into a pressure cooker, place a pumpkin and pour about 2 inches of water.
+2. Place the pumpkin in the pressure cooker and pour in about 2 inches of water.

 And here’s the longer version

 I bought a couple of organic sugar pie pumpkins at the farmer’s market last week.
 They each weighed about three pounds.